 Learn more in the Umpire Masks & Helmets Buying Guide on the best in protection, weight, comfort, vision and value.

 Shirts: Black or Blue?

-Also, most umpires wear a short-sleeved undershirt under their chest protector to help wick the sweat away and prevent chaffing.
+Most umpires also wear a short-sleeved undershirt to help wick sweat away and prevent chaffing.
 It is also a lot more comfortable, which is important on those long days in the hot sun!
-Any athletic type form-fitting shirt will work well in wicking away the sweat instead of trapping it in, but I highly recommended the Under Armor Heat Gear during the hot games & Under Armor Cold Gear during the cold games in addition to your windbreaker jacket or thermal jacket plus gloves.
+The only permissible color for undershirts is black.
+Any athletic type form-fitting shirt will work well in wicking away the sweat instead of trapping it in.

 Jackets v.
 Pullovers

 Umpire jackets & pullovers are for any climate from lightweight convertible jackets to traditional mid-range jackets to heavy weight thermal jackets for colder conditions in multiple color and trim combinations.

 While your warmth is the most important consideration, generally, umpire jackets with elastic around the bottom are used for the bases while those with an open-bottom (and long sleeve umpire shirts) are typically worn behind-the-plate.